dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 The login or signup links allow users to sign in to an existing account, or to create a new account to post comments
 <br>![Navbar model](readme/features/signup-in.png)

-*15. As a first time user, I want to be able to create an account*
+*15. As a logged in user, I want to be able to create an account*

 *34. As a site owner, I want users to be able to sign in to, or create an account*